 Read more about Cloud Computing.

 Even as storefronts had to adapt to the Internet, commerce is adapting to mobility.
 Armed with smartphones and tablets, consumers want to use those devices to browse, shop and pay.
-Today's leaders recognise that desire and are building mobile enterprises in response.
+Today's leaders recognize that desire and are building mobile enterprises in response.

-Read more about Mobile Enterprise.
+Read more about Mobile Enterprise (US).

 Even on a smarter planet there are risks: security, credit, market, operational, environmental and compliance risks...to name a few.
 With the right process and system improvements, leaders can identify, assess and monitor these risks to mitigate and prevent them.

-Read more about Smarter Security (US).
+Read more about Security and Resilience.